 Many of our clinical trials are conducted under the oversight of Independent Data Monitoring Committees (or IDMCs).
 These independent oversight bodies are made up of external experts who review the progress of ongoing clinical trials, including available safety and efficacy data, and make recommendations concerning a trial's continuation, modification, or termination based on interim, unblinded data.
 Any of our ongoing clinical trials may be discontinued or amended in response to recommendations made by responsible IDMCs based on their review of such interim trial results.
-For example, in September 2009, a Phase 3 trial that was evaluating aflibercept as a 1st-line treatment for metastic pancreatic cancer in combination with gemcitabine was discontinued at the recommendation of an IDMC after a planned analysis of interim efficacy data determined that the trial would not meet its efficacy endpoint.
-The IDMC for the VELOUR trial, which is studying aflibercept as a 2nd-line treatment for metastatic colorectal cancer in combination with chemotherapy, is expected to conduct an interim analysis of the data from this trial in the second half of 2010.
+For example, in September 2009, a Phase 3 trial that was evaluating aflibercept as a 1st-line treatment for metastic pancreatic cancer in combination with gemcitabine was discontinued at the recommendation of a n IDMC after a planned analysis of interim efficacy data determined that the trial would not meet its efficacy endpoint.
 The recommended termination of any of our ongoing late-stage clinical trials by an IDMC could negatively impact the future development of our product candidate(s) and our business may be materially harmed.